torvista/Zen_Cart-Structured_Data/README.md

 https://developers.facebook.com/docs/reference/opengraph/object-type/product.item/
 some tags are different...

-Note that an error in the OG debugger will stop the app id from showing up in the example of thescraped tags, even though you would assume it to be unrelated to the error...so fix the reported error!
+Note that an error in the OG debugger will stop the app id from showing up in the example of the scraped tags, even though you would assume it to be unrelated to the error...so fix the reported error!

-og:image
+##og:image
-There must be a type for each image. minimum dimensions (or will not display): 200*200px or will not be shown maximum dimensions: 1200/630px
+There must be a type for each image.

+minimum dimensions (or will not display): 200*200px or will not be shown

+maximum dimensions: 1200/630px

 "recommended" dimensions by users: 600/315 (1.91:1)

+##Type
-Type may need editing to suit your businss.
+`Type` may need editing to suit your business.
 <meta property="og:type" content="business.business" />

+Background info for type business.business: https://developers.facebook.com/docs/reference/opengraph/object-type/business.business

+##Condition
-condition: new, refurbished, used.
-The Schema definitions are slightly different so there are hard-coded/listed in an array in the code.
+`condition`: new, refurbished, used.
+The Schema definitions are slightly different so they are hard-coded/listed in an array in the code.

-The availability of the product is 'instock', 'oos', or 'pending'.
-Hardcoded to instock and pending depending on if stock = 0 or not.
+The availability of the product is `instock`, `oos`, or `pending`.
+Hardcoded to `instock` and `pending` depending on if stock = 0 or not.

-Background info for type business.business https://developers.facebook.com/docs/reference/opengraph/object-type/business.business

-Product
+##Product
-- availability: inStock or PreOrder
+- availability: `inStock` or `PreOrder`
-- deliveryLeadTime: inStock = 1 day, Out of Stock/PreOrder = 7 days
+- deliveryLeadTime: `inStock` = 1 day, `Out of Stock/PreOrder` = 7 days

-Twitter
+##Twitter

-minimum dimensions (or will not display=: 280x150px or will not be shown maximum size: approx 1MB.
+minimum dimensions (or will not display=: 280x150px or will not be shown

+maximum size: approx 1MB.

 "recommended" dimensions by users: 600x321 (1.867:1)

-Changelog
+#Changelog

 2017 04 - torvista
 changed review, datepublished to required format yyy-mm-dd